sandervanbree/braintime/README.md

 - In the paper, remind users to be very careful with high pass filtering; https://doi.org/10.1101/530220

 COMPLETED RECENTLY:
+- For diagonal testing, test significance of diagonal, not whole TGM
+- make clear you don't have to get components
 - Implement testing of the diagonal only
 - Statistical masking requires too much memory
 - spectral resolution (alignment warped freq and peak)